Abdulrahman-Yasser/Some_footages/readme.md

 B-roll: Include footage of UN leaders/rapporteurs claiming that Israel is in fact committing genocide in Gaza.
 -

+- "More than half the requests by @UN to bring food, clean water & medical aid to the north have been rejected by Israeli authorities"🚨90% of population has high levels of food insecurity https://twitter.com/unrwa/status/1765419726748971422

+- "In a period of just 5 months, more children, more journalists, more medical personnel & more
+@UN staff have been killed than anywhere in the world during a conflict" @UNLazzarini tells @UN General Assembly: the death toll in📍#Gaza is staggering, more than 30,000 people killed. https://x.com/UNRWA/status/1764753659001192792?s=20

 - Incredible reporting from @clarissaward, showing the reality inside of Gaza.
 Worth a watch if you get a moment.
 There are also journalists inside Gaza that have been continuously reporting on what’s happening there, many have died in the process.  https://x.com/OmarJimenez/status/1735300676635271366?s=20

 - A forigen docotr (European or American) served at Al-shifa hospital talking about that there was no tunnel in the hospital.
 He said "they was bombing hospitals, ambulances, and our stuff since the first time i worked in Gaza in 2006" https://x.com/DerbyChrisW/status/1724453812079890610?s=20